-Pentagram developed the industrial design of the Yoto Player, the brand identity, packaging, visual identity, and look and feel for the website and app.
+Pentagram developed the industrial design of the Yoto Player, the brand identity, packaging and visual identity.

 Collaborating with Yoto CEO Ben Drury and CCO Tom Ballhatchet, the industrial design team followed a research-led process to develop the Yoto Player, interviewing families and children to understand what they found important and then developing a design that prioritised kids being in control.
 Content cards and two simple push and twist buttons allow playback and control of audio.
 A 16 x 16-pixel colour display shines magically through the front surface of the device, providing feedback and interactive content without being distracting.

 The device has a battery to allow it to be used anywhere and a magnetic dock so kids can charge it safely themselves when required.
 The angled back enables it to be placed upright on a table or shelf, or tipped back with the display facing the child when used on the floor.
 Turning the device on its face launches a special bedtime mode with the display put to sleep and the rear nightlight activated.

 The graphic design team developed the Yoto symbol to work across print, online and on the Yoto Player’s 16 x 16-pixel display.
 The team refined, designed and illustrated every aspect of the Yoto visual identity, starting with the Yoto symbol.
 The original Yoto logomark had a smiling, friendly face—this was refined by the design team, and the features of the face were used to match the letterforms within the wordmark itself.